-The European Medicines Agency is developing a policy on the proactive publication of clinical-trial data.
-From the beginning of this process, the Agency has taken a considered approach to developing a draft policy based on respecting the views and concerns brought forward by a broad range of stakeholders and European bodies.
+The European Medicines Agency has developed a policy on the publication of clinical data for medicinal products for human use.
+The Agency took a considered approach to developing this policy based on respect for the views and concerns brought forward by a broad range of stakeholders and European bodies.

-The process started off with a workshop on clinical-trial data and transparency on 22 November 2012 to discuss the practical and policy issues that needed to be addressed before the Agency can begin to release these complex data sets.
+The process began with a workshop on clinical-trial data and transparency on 22 November 2012 to discuss the practical and policy issues that needed to be addressed before the Agency can begin to release these complex data sets.

 The workshop gathered the views, interests and concerns of a range of institutions, groups and individuals with an interest in the issue, to help the Agency define how it should provide access to clinical-trial data in a manner that satisfies the needs of its stakeholders.